bedia-tv/highlights/README.md

 This code fragment defines how the cluster load balancer should route the incoming traffic.
 When there is an incoming request from hostname "pwa.highlight-project.dev" with prefix "/",  it will be routed to the frontend service , which in this case, highlight-frontend at port 80.
 The hostname is the DNS that point to the load balancer of the cluster.

 ### Known-backend Issues
 Some functionally of the backend does not properly work due to some unknown issues that is beyond the capability of the team.
-For example, the issue which is cause by third-party libraries.
+For example there is a persisting issue with storing tags due to third party libraries